 WISe services are accessed through community behavioral health provider agencies.
 To learn more, contact:

-- WISe agencies for individuals enrolled in a managed care organization (MCO).
+- Apple Health for individuals enrolled in managed care organizations (MCO).

 WISe handouts and training

 The following materials are also available to help you understand WISe and how it works.